ONSvisual/uk-topojson/README.md

 ## Editing/updating the config

-To update geographies for year-on-year mergers of local authorities or terminations of counties, you should only need to edit the **/input/changes.csv** file and .
+To update geographies for year-on-year mergers of local authorities or terminations of counties, you should only need to edit the **/input/changes.csv** file.

-If you want to make more complex changes (eg. mergers or terminations of other geographies, or additons of new geography types), you will likely also need to edit the **/input/ltla14_lookup.csv** and/or **/scripts/make-lookup.js** files.
+If you want to make more complex changes (eg. mergers or terminations of other geographies, or additons of new geography types), you will likely also need to edit **/input/ltla14_lookup.csv**, **/scripts/make-lookup.js**, and possibly other files.

 ## Other notes